Bargain Flutes!

 Song Flutes and Tonettes -- Buy Old

-Musicians often underrate the simplest plastic flutes.
-Song flutes and tonettes are prime examples.
 These were used for beginning musical education for millions of schoolchildren for over half a century.
 Adults enjoyed them, too.

-These instruments have limited range and capabilities compared to many flutes.
-But that doesn't mean you can't create beautiful or interesting
+These instruments play a limited range of notes.
+But that doesn't mean you can't create beautiful or interesting music using them.
+Just listen to these examples:

 The secret to acquiring a quality song flute or tonette is to buy it on the used market.
 Get one made from before 1970 that features a shiny, glossy finish.
-You won't pay more than $20 USD on Etsy, Ebay, or similar website.
+You won't pay more than $20 USD on Ebay, Etsy, or similar website.

-Beware of more current song flutes and tonettes with matte finishes.
+Avoid more current song flutes and tonettes with matte finishes.
 These sound inferior and are often just junky kids's toys.

 Learn all about these instruments in my articles Ultimate Guide to the Song Flute and the Ultimate Guide to the Tonette.